- What is family learning?

 A unique chance for parents and carers to learn to use tablet computers and an ‘app’ to make up stories with photos, pictures, sounds and words to use with their children.
 Learn story telling skills and how you can help your children develop.

-The 20 hour courses will take place at
+The 20 hour courses take place at these venues:

 - Broadwater Farm Children’s Centre: 020 8885 8800